mossbanay/Psychology-3-4/Glossary.md

 A leading question has content or is phrased in such a way as to suggest what answer is desired or to lead you to the desired answer.

+### Learning

+Learning is a relatively permanent change in behaviour that occurs as a result of experience.

 ### Lesion

 An area of an organ which has suffered some sort of trauma or injury.